It is publicly traded on NASDAQ under the symbol CBRL.

 You may contact our transfer agent, American Stock Transfer & Trust Company ("AST") to purchase Cracker Barrel Old Country Store, Inc. stock.
-You may call AST at 800-485-1883 or 718-921-8124 to obtain enrollment forms or log on to www.amstock.com and click on "invest online," select "all plans" from the left toolbar.
-Select Cracker Barrel Old Country Store, Inc. stock, select "invest now" and follow the enrollment wizard which will guide you through the six-step investment process.
-In addtion to purchasing stock with the dividends in the plan, you may purchase additional shares; the minimum initial investment is $250 and the maximum is $10,000 per transaction.
+You may call AST at 800-485-1883 or 718-921-8124 to obtain enrollment forms or log on to www.amstock.com and click on "shareholders" on the top menu, select "Invest Online", select "all plans".
+Scroll down to Cracker Barrel.
+Select Cracker Barrel Old Country Store, Inc. stock, select "Buy" and follow the enrollment wizard which will guide you through the six-step investment process.
+In addition to purchasing stock with the dividends in the plan, you may purchase additional shares; the minimum initial investment is $250 and the maximum is $10,000 per day.
 AST purchases the shares on the open market and any excess funds are used to purchase fractional shares.
 Once you are a shareholder, the minimum purchase is $25.

-On American Stock Transfer & Trust Company's website, amstock.com, under the heading Shareholder Services transfer instructions, you will find instructions and forms to transfer ownership of stock certificates or change your name.
+On American Stock Transfer & Trust Company's website, amstock.com, under the heading Shareholder, transfer instructions, you will find instructions and forms to transfer ownership of stock certificates or change your name.

 The procedure begins with accessing the website, amstock.com, to complete a lost certificate form.
-The form is in the Shareholder Services section under frequently asked questions.
+The form is in the Shareholder section under frequently asked questions.
 With the forms is a letter explaining the replacement process.
 Upon receipt of the lost certificate form, American Stock Transfer & Trust will begin the replacement process and mail the necessary forms to the mailing address maintained on the account.
 Please be advised that once the request to place a stop has been made, a signed written request must be submitted to have the stop removed.
-To replace a lost certificate(s), a Surety Bond Fee for Lost Stock Certificates is 2% of the current market value of the lost certificate plus a $25 fee for processing lost certificates.
+The price to replace a lost certificate(s), a Surety Bond Fee for Lost Stock Certificates is determined by the transfer agent.

 If you cannot find the information on our website, you can e-mail us through this website or write to us at: Investor Relations Cracker Barrel Old Country Store, Inc. P.O.
 Box 787 Lebanon, TN 37087-0787 Phone: 615-444-5533